MikeXXI/MAJ_project/README.md

 ### Frontend (React)

 _Unit and Integration Tests_
 We use Jest and React Testing Library for frontend testing.

+@testing-library/react for rendering components and interacting with the DOM.
+@testing-library/jest-dom for additional matchers.
+Mocking libraries like axios-mock-adapter for intercepting axios requests. jest for running your tests.

  To run these tests, navigate to the app directory and execute:

 ```
 cd app
 npm install
+npm install @testing-library/react @testing-library/jest-dom jest axios-mock-adapter react-toastify
+npm install --save-dev @testing-library/jest-dom
 npm test
 ```